 Any student arriving after 9.00am will be given a one-hour detention.
-If students arrive after 9.55am then they are marked as "late - after registers close" and this affects their overall attendance mark for that day.
+If students arrive after 9.00am (9.15 for Sixth Form) then they are marked as "late - after registers close" ('U' code) and this affects their overall attendance mark for that day.